Estimated read time: 11 minutes

 What apps and devices allow voice dictation?

 On desktop, anyone can voice dictate to transcription inside Google Drive.
 That’s been around since at least 2017 and I used to file blog posts for a project in the SaaS field that way.
 What’s nice about voice dictating in Google Docs is that you can easily share the draft with others by giving them access.
-That’s the easiest laptop way that I’m aware of.
-And it’s free.

 On iPhone, it’s not by app but it’s an iPhone function.
 You can voice dictate in any app, including:

 To make sure you have the function turned on go to: Settings … Keyboard … Enable dictation You can also enable it for other languages that you can speak.
-Simply add keyboards for other languages and it’s ready to go.
-For example, I’m fluent in English and German and when I write emails to partners in Germany I just switch to the German keyboard and then voice dictate my email.
+Simply add keyboards for those languages and it’s ready to go.
+For example, I’m fluent in English and German and when I write emails to people in Germany I just switch to the German keyboard and then voice dictate my email.

 The flow of voice dictation and editing